LevelPixel/ComfyUI-LevelPixel/README.md

 # Update History

-27-05-2025 - The node package is divided into two independent packages - a package with logical nodes [ComfyUI-LevelPixel](https://github.com/LevelPixel/ComfyUI-LevelPixel) and a package with LLM nodes [ComfyUI-LevelPixel-Advanced](https://github.com/LevelPixel/ComfyUI-LevelPixel-Advanced)
+27-05-2025 - The node package is divided into two independent packages - a package with logical nodes [ComfyUI-LevelPixel](https://github.com/LevelPixel/ComfyUI-LevelPixel) and a package with wrapper-nodes for neural models [ComfyUI-LevelPixel-Advanced](https://github.com/LevelPixel/ComfyUI-LevelPixel-Advanced)

 # Credits